newrelic/newrelic-infra-operator/README.md

   verbs: ["get"]
 ```

-In order to get the sidecar injected on pods deployed before the operator has been installed, the user needs to manually perform a rollout (restart).
-New Relic has chosen not to do this automatically in order to prevent unexpected service disruptions and resource usage spikes.
+In order to get the sidecar injected on pods deployed before the operator has been installed, the user needs to manually
+perform a rollout (restart) of the worloads.
+New Relic has chosen not to do this automatically in order to prevent
+unexpected service disruptions and resource usage spikes.

 Here's the injection workflow: